PyRepair/maniple/httpie/2/prompt.md

 ========================================================================================= 1 failed in 0.68 seconds =========================================================================================

-And the fix commit of the project author is "Fixed --max-redirects".
+And the raised issue description for this bug is 'I think we should have an 'option' to set max redirect'.

 You need to provide a drop-in replacement, with 'minimum changes to source code' that 'pass failed test' while 'won't affect other already passed tests'.
 And the fixed patch can be directly used in original project.